monzee/shiv/README.md

 }
 ```

+Note that `SomeViewModel` above must be reachable by dagger, so an `@Inject`ed
+constructor is required even if it's empty.

 ### ...if I already have a binding to `FragmentFactory` or `ViewModelProvider.Factory`?

 Don't install the `Shiv` module.
 Instead, use the concrete types `InjectingFragmentFactory`